Criminal Law (film): Reception

 Roger Ebert wrote: "Criminal Law is a textbook example of a movie going wrong before our very eyes, because of the curious failure of the filmmakers to realize that you can toy with an audience only so long before the audience grows resentful...
 It's a shame such good performances were lost by the runaway use of gimmicks."

 Variety commended the work of Oldman and Bacon, but criticized the story's "ill-defined pretensions as an essay on the American legal system and a herky-jerky continuity that's fatiguing instead of tingling".

 Kevin Thomas felt that Criminal Law "proceeds from one weakness to another", but described Oldman as "electrifying".

 Peter Travers felt Oldman's performance was compromised by an unfocused Boston accent, falling short of his typical "powerhouse" acting standards.
 Travers had additional criticism for the film's "overwrought script" and lack of logic and subtlety.

 Slightly more favorable was Linda Rasmussen of AllMovie, who wrote that Oldman "gives an excellent performance", described Bacon as "intriguing and ambiguous", and praised the direction and action sequences.
 She concluded: "Criminal Law, if not taken very seriously and with more than a grain of salt, can be entertaining, but it fails miserably when compared to accurate, exciting legal thrillers such as Primal Fear.

 On Rotten Tomatoes the film has an approval rating of 30% based on reviews from 10 critics, with an average score of 4.4/10.

-Controversy

-Canadian serial killer Paul Bernardo, nicknamed “The Schoolgirl Killer” by the press and one of Canada's worst violent offenders, wanted to change his surname and that of his ex-wife and then-accomplice Karla Homolka to Thiel, after the film's primary antagonist.